techydeola/alx-pre_course/0x01-git/README.md

-I love to do hard things
+I love to do hard things!